 Quoted from Mark 10:46-52 (ESV).

 What would you answer if God asked you this question?
-Bartimeus had the opportunity and asked that his sight be restored.
+Bartimeus had the opportunity and requested that his sight be restored.
 Jesus asks us the same question today but there is more to it than you may think.

-In the same way when we ask God for something, he always looks into our hearts and sees our motives and what will be the result of him granting us our requests.
+In the same way when we ask God for something, he always looks into our hearts and sees our motives and what will be the result of him granting us our request.
 If we always take this into consideration when we pray, we will have success in our prayer life.
-We just have to be honest with ourselves and ask: Why exactly am I asking God for this, what’s at the root of it.
+We just have to be honest with ourselves and say: Why exactly am I asking God for this, what’s at the root of it.
 How will it affect my relationship with Him?

 When our motives are okay then it strengthens our faith, we know that God won’t say no to us and we shall receive whatever we petition.